harness/developer-hub/docs/chaos-engineering/onboarding/guided-onboarding.md

     ![](./static/guided/choose-exp-17.png)

-10. Based on your choice, HCE creates chaos experiments and lists the network maps associated with the experiments on the UI.
+10. Based on your choice, HCE creates chaos experiments and lists the application maps associated with the experiments on the UI.
 Select **Complete** or **Exit**.

     ![](./static/guided/done-creating-19.png)